virhe/mockboxd/README.md

 # mockboxd
 ## Course project for "Databases and Web Programming" - University of Helsinki

+> [!NOTE]
+> This course requires the use of raw SQL.
+Most of the features were originally designed using ORM methods, and later converted to use "session.execute(text())".
+This is not how I would approach this project otherwise.

 This project aims to work as a social media for movie fans, similar to Letterboxd.
 - Users will be able to add, remove, or edit reviews for movies and see other people's reviews.
 - Users will be able to see information about movies.
 - Users will be able follow other users.
-- Users will be able to see a feed of activities from accounts they follow.
-- An admin account can add or remove movies and moderate users and their activities (removing accounts, comments, etc.).
+- An admin account can add or remove movies and moderate users

+> [!TIP]
+> Admin account username = "admin", password = "admin".
+> (The same password applies to other sample users).

 ## Current state